microsoft/fluentui/packages/react-image/MIGRATION.md

 ### imageFit

-This can be achieved with the `fit` prop by asigning the value of `contain`.
+This can be achieved using the `fit` prop by asigning the value of `contain`.

 ```jsx
 <Image src="example.jpg" fit="contain" />